Tracye Fortin

 Educare Central Maine School Director

-In her 35 years in early childhood education, Rhonda Kaiser has been privileged to work as a professor, coach, and trainer of early childhood professionals.
+In her 35+ years in early childhood education, Rhonda Kaiser has been privileged to work as a professor, coach, and trainer of early childhood professionals.
 She energizes and inspires those she works with to learn from their everyday practices to guide their decision making process.

 She holds a master’s degree in Early Childhood Education, and is currently the Educare Central Maine School Director.
-Leading a school of over 60 staff, she believes that a positive and healthy school culture and climate is the foundation of a high-quality learning environment that creates the conditions for effective teaching and learning to occur.
+Leading a school of more than 60 staff, she believes that a positive and healthy school culture and climate is the foundation of a high-quality learning environment that creates the conditions for effective teaching and learning to occur.

-She is the founder of the Maine State Parent Ambassador Program.
+Rhonda is the founder of the Maine State Parent Ambassador Program.
 Her passion to engage families as partners is essential in promoting positive child outcomes and influencing state and national early childhood policies.

 Rhonda sits on a variety of state and national advisory boards and holds a 282 teaching certification.
 She lives in Winthrop with her husband and has two grown daughters.